corefan/xenko-docs/en/manual/physics/index.md

 * [Colliders](colliders.md): Create physics by adding collider components to entities
     * [Static colliders](static-colliders.md): Colliders that don't move
-    * [Rigid bodies](rigid-bodies.md): Moving objects, affected by gravity and collisions
+    * [Rigidbodies](rigid-bodies.md): Moving objects, affected by gravity and collisions
-    * [Kinematic rigid bodies](kinematic-rigid-bodies.md): Physics objects controlled by scripts
+    * [Kinematic rigidbodies](kinematic-rigid-bodies.md): Physics objects controlled by scripts
     * [Characters](characters.md): Colliders for characters (such as player characters and NPCs)
     * [Collider shapes](collider-shapes.md): Define the shape of collider components
     * [Triggers](triggers.md): Use triggers to detect passing objects